Major tourist attractions

 Surry Hills Formerly a Bohemian neighbourhood, now home to a large number of cafes, bars, and restaurants, mainly on and off Crown Street.

 Most restaurants will not split bills.
-Cheaper (usually Asian) places often accept only cash payments or may impose a surcharge if you pay with a card.
+Cheaper (usually Asian) places often impose a surcharge if you pay with a card.
 All are good reasons to carry some cash on you.